AlouiOlfa/front-technical-test/README.md

 # Front-End Application

-Clone this repo using git clone https://github.com/AlouiOlfa/-ReactCodingChallenge.git <YOUR_PROJECT_NAME>
+* Clone this repo using https://github.com/AlouiOlfa/front-technical-test <YOUR_PROJECT_NAME>
-Move to the appropriate directory: cd <laFourche>.
+* Move to the appropriate directory: cd <laFourche>.
-Run npm run install in order to install dependencies.
+* Run npm run install in order to install dependencies.
-At this point you can run npm dev to see the example app at http://localhost:3000.
+* At this point you can run npm dev to see the example app at http://localhost:3000.